sta379-s25/sta379-s25.github.io/about.md

 ### Projects

 Computational statistics in practice often involves implementing broad, complex methods that require more than a single short function or simulation.
 Projects provide an opportunity to develop these skills, and pull together a variety of tools that you have learned in class and practiced on homework assignments.
-There will be three projects assigned throughout the semester (you do not have to do them all; see the grading system below for more information).
+There will be two projects assigned.
 Projects will require you to do more, and will be completed over a longer time scale than other assignments.

 Unlike homework assignments, **projects must be completed independently**.
 Any unauthorized collaboration will be treated as plagiarism, and may receive a grade of 0 on the assignment.